If you haven’t heard of the expression ‘Guerrilla Gardening’ is gardening on land you don’t own.

 So why would you spend your time on this when you have got lots of other jobs in your new house?

-Well in my case I live on a corner block and have over 20m of colorbond fence at the side of the house.
+Well in my case I lived on a corner block and had over 20m of colorbond fence at the side of the house.

-Between this fence and the footpath there was a triangular piece of open space about 200mm wide at one and 5m wide at the other end.
+Between this fence and the footpath there was this triangular piece of open space about 200mm wide at one and 5m wide at the other end.

 The fence looked boring and within one week of it going up it got hit by graffiti.

-The challenge was to prevent further graffitti and improve the look of the house from the side, which is the first thing that people approaching the house see, without spending too much money.
+The challenge was to prevent further graffitti and improve the look of the house from the side, without spending too much money.

 I went for a fairly simple plan